mattalanhoward/chore-door/README.md

 Now your first objective is to build one door which will hide the dreaded ChoreBot.

 Look at the index.html starting code.
 Inside the <body>, create a <div> parent element with the class name "door-row".
-Next, create an  child element inside this
+Next, create an  child element inside this.

-.
 Copy and paste this link in the image element’s src:

 https://s3.amazonaws.com/codecademy-content/projects/chore-door/images/closed_door.svg